 The arm is based on hardware from the Boston-based robotics company Right Hand Robotics.
 For two years, it has gone through rigorous testing and constant development by Element Logic’s R&D department to become the solution it is today.
 With its software eOperator can communicate with any WMS software, AutoStore robots and our eManager software.

-Warehouse workforce initially sceptical
+Warehouse workforce initially skeptical

-“A few employees were sceptical in the beginning, worried whether the robotic arm would take over their tasks.
+“A few employees were skeptical in the beginning, worried whether the robotic arm would take over their tasks.
 However, after working with it for a while, they see that it improves their daily work,” Kvale says.

 “Getting access to new technology and developing new skills does something with our employees.
 They think it is exciting to work with cutting-edge technology,” Ressem adds.